Uniting the Past,

 Welcome to The 442d Project, a nonprofit organization dedicated to preserving the 442d Fighter Wing’s heritage and the rich history of its personnel.
 The Project was born from the Wing’s national award-winning, three-part Mohawk magazine series, ‘The 442nd Heritage Series’.
 When the series won the Department of Defense’s highest honor, the Thomas Jefferson Award, one of the judges stated that, ‘this sort of thing is not done often enough.
 Imagine the history that has been lost simply because no one took the time to record it’.

 The 442d Project’s mission is to do just that, honor the service and sacrifices of the men and women who have been part of this esteemed unit since its activation in 1943.
-Through our efforts in collecting, preserving, and presenting historical information, we aim to ensure that the legacy of the 442d Fighter Wing remains a vital and visible part of U.S. Air Force heritage.
+Through our efforts in procuring, preserving, and presenting historical information, we aim to ensure that the legacy of the 442d Fighter Wing remains a vital and visible part of U.S. Air Force heritage.

 Click below to learn more about each period of the 442d Fighter Wing history.